Contact

 • Knight Grand Cross

-In connection with the rewards reform 2018-2023, the War Cross of the Order of the Sword in gold, silver and bronze instituted in 1952 has been renamed the Military Cross of the Order of the Sword in gold, silver and bronze.
-This is awarded in recognition of personal bravery.
+In 2023, in connection with the Honours Reform, the War Cross of the Order of the Sword in gold, silver and bronze instituted in 1952 (but never conferred) was changed to the Military Cross of the Order of the Sword in gold, silver and bronze.
+They are conferred for personal valour in conflict.

 Return of Orders

-All orders shall be returned to the Royal Orders of Knighthood on the demise of the recipient.
-The insignia, name and birth date of the recipient shall be returned via mail (with tracking) to Kungl.
+All orders shall be returned to the Royal Orders of Knighthood upon the death of the recipient.
+The order decoration, name and date of birth of the recipient shall be sent by registered post to Kungl.
 Maj:ts Orden.

-Information on who the receipt shall be sent to should also be included.
-If you wish, the Royal Orders of Knighthood can include a picture of the insigna along with the receipt, free of charge.
+The details of the person to whom acknowledgement of receipt of a returned order is to be sent must also be included.
+If desired, the Royal Orders of Knighthood can also send a picture, free of charge, of the returned order decoration along with the acknowledgement of receipt.